 The Yellow River supports habitats for many wildlife species.
 160 species of fish live within the river’s water.
 Many fish are critically endangered because of human activities like overfishing, pollution, dams, and land reclamation.
 The Yangtze sturgeon and the Chinese sturgeon are two of these endangered fish species.

 Many mammals live in and around the Yellow River, like water deer, Père David’s deer, and Eurasian otters.
-There are 160 species of amphibians in the Yellow River Basin and many species of turtle.
+There are 160 species of amphibians in the Yellow River Basin and many species of turtles.
 The Chinese softshell turtle and the Chinese pond turtle are both native to the Yellow River basin.
 Much of the wildlife here is considered threatened due to the commercial use of the river.

 1. Yangtze River -3,917 Miles

 The Yangtze River is the longest river in China, flowing across the country for 3,917 miles.
 This river is also the longest river in Asia and the third-longest river in the world.
 The Yangtze River begins in the eastern part of the Tibetan Plateau and flows through China into the East China Sea.
 The river is a major transportation artery for China.
 It connects many inland cities with the coast and sea.
 It is one of the busiest waterways in the world.

 The Yangtze River is rich in wildlife.
 416 species of fish live in the river.
 178 of these are endemic and are only found in this river.
 Some species of snakes also live in or around the river.
-However, the river also suffers from pollution, siltation, agricultural runoff.
+However, the river also suffers from pollution, siltation, and agricultural runoff.
 Many of its wetlands and lakes have been lost.
 Several of the animals in the Yangtze River are now critically endangered.
 The Chinese alligator, Yangtze sturgeon, and the narrow-ridged finless porpoise are all critically endangered species living in the Yangtze River.
 The Chinese paddlefish is considered to be the largest fish in the Yangtze River but is now extinct.